Gauge Review: Is This Mid-Market AEO Platform Worth It? (2026)

 Gauge Review: Final Verdict

-Our Gauge review conclusion: Gauge fills a real gap in the mid-market AEO space.
-It provides essential monitoring plus content suggestions at a highly accessible $99 to $599 per month.
+Gauge fills a real gap in the mid-market AEO space.
+Essential monitoring plus content suggestions at $99 to $599 per month, that's a proposition no other platform in this category matches cleanly.

-Six-engine monitoring at the Growth tier is highly competitive for the price.
-Claude and Grok being Enterprise-locked remains a drawback, but tracking Perplexity, Gemini, and AI Overviews is more than enough to start optimizing.
+Six-engine monitoring at Growth is competitive for the price.
+Claude and Grok being Enterprise-locked is a real drawback, but tracking Perplexity, Gemini, and AI Overviews gives you more than enough signal to start optimizing.

-Search for your brand in ChatGPT and Perplexity.
-If you are invisible, you know the problem exists.
+Search for your brand in ChatGPT and Perplexity right now.
+If you're invisible, you know the problem exists.
 Then decide: do you need a dashboard to track it, or a team to fix it?
+The answer determines whether Gauge is your next tool, or whether you need something more.

 We help brands move from invisible to recommended.
 See our results or get a free AI visibility assessment.